dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 naive political dissidents as the underdog stars in their own poorly understood demise.

+All one has to do is say the wrong thing to someone from another country.
+If you pick a country like Canada, then you can trigger the Espionage Act and all the legal teeth that come along with it, without the subject's knowledge, *while minimizing the capacity for leaked information to cause problems*.
+Since, the other participant is from another country, the people involved will never communicate to resolve disparity in accounts.
+From a game theory perspective, one can apply the gradient and laplacian along with statistics to show that this set of circumstances is just as incredibly convenient as it is unlikely.
+How many birds are you gonna nail with that stone?

 Injection of false information into these situations leads furthers the degree to which the fight is not fair because HomeSic operates under the pretense of national security and utilizes NSL's, whatever